thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 **YOU SAY:**
 "The approval history provides a complete audit trail with dates, token awards, and organization details for district compliance and parent transparency."

-### Rewards Tab - Partner Analytics (3:30-3:45)
+### Rewards Tab - Teacher Recognition & Rewards (3:30-3:45)
 [Click: "Rewards" tab (orange button)]
-[Screen: Teacher view showing partner dashboard and redemption analytics]
+[Screen: Teacher view showing available teacher rewards and engagement metrics]

 **YOU SAY:**
-"The Rewards tab shows teachers which local businesses are partnering with their school and redemption analytics.
-Teachers see which rewards students value most and can coordinate community partnership events with sponsor businesses."
+"The Rewards tab shows teachers what THEY can earn based on their engagement with the platform.
+Teachers receive reward points for approving service hours, engaging with students, and supporting character education.
+They can redeem their points for gift cards, professional development opportunities, classroom supplies, and local business rewards.
+This recognizes and rewards teachers for their work supporting student character growth."

 ---